violeta8/Programming-Paradigms/README.md

 It also offers support for a ton of user-created packages that can be downloaded and used for free, making it possible to extend the basic functionality provided by Atom.
 Atom can be downloaded from [atom.io](https://atom.io); for the list of available Atom packages, look at [https://atom.io/packages](https://atom.io/packages).

-In addition to the Erlan syntax highlighting provided out-of-the-box by Atom, we can provide additional anguage support by downloading the `language-erlang` plugin.
+We can provide Erlang language support by downloading the `language-erlang` Atom plugin.
 Open a new terminal window and type the following:

 ```